 Is your app idea going to make you a millionaire?

 There’s no denying it, apps have exploded.
-Since early 2017, mobile apps have accounted for nearly half of global internet traffic.
+Since early 2017, mobile apps have accounted for nearly half of global internet traffic, spearheaded by the golden duo of Android and iOS.
 Forecasts for the future are huge, with over 350 billion app downloads projected in 2021.

 This article contains tips that will help you answer the main question: Is your app idea going to make you a millionaire?
 Will you be sipping mai tai’s poolside at Evan Spiegel’s Brentwood mansion?
 Or will you be doing laps at the leisure centre?